Operations layouts descriptions and details. For additional information please visit the websites if indicated.

 Duncan Mcree's Southern Pacific Donner Pass route (HO, HOn3)

-Duncan Mcree’s layout represents the Southern Pacific Donner Summit route running from Colfax Ca. to Truckee, CA. (Is this correct?).
-The layout is “dead rail”, using battery powered, radio controlled equipment developed by Tam Valley Depot.
+Duncan Mcree’s layout represents the Southern Pacific Donner Summit route running from Colfax Ca. to Truckee, CA. The layout is “dead rail”, using battery powered, radio controlled equipment developed by Tam Valley Depot.
 The railroad is operated using the tab-on-car method and features a narrow gauge connection with the Nevada County Narrow Gauge Railroad at Colfax.